Loneydrozhat/Jungle-Timer/README.md

 # Jungle Timer

+This AutoHotkey macro is made for League Of Legends (http://www.leagueoflegends.com/) and provides ingame timers for the six most important neutral monsters which may be useful for jungling.
+This is a draft and a work in progress and naturally does not cater to everybody's needs.

 ## Installation and startup

 1. Have AutoHotkey installed, which can be found at http://www.autohotkey.com/

-2. Download the Jungle Timer files *here* and extract those files anywhere.
+2. Download the [Jungle Timer files](https://github.com/klovadis/Jungle-Timer/archive/master.zip) and extract those files anywhere.

-3. In that folder, double-click on Jungle_Timer.ahk which will make AutoHotkey run the script.
+3. In that folder, double-click on **Jungle_Timer.ahk** which will make AutoHotkey run the script.

 4. To exit the script, either
   - Press Numpad divide (/) hotkey